 Since 2015 you’ll be hard-pressed to find a free campsite in Iceland.
 But there is a way to do it very cheaply.
 By purchasing the Iceland camping card for only €159 you can get access to several campsites all across Iceland for you and your entire family (up to 2 adults & 4 children).
 This card gives you the right to stay for up to 28 nights.

 Obviously, if you're looking for fancier campings and are ok with paying a premium price, there are also many glamping options in Iceland.

 3. Take the Road Less Travelled

 So many visitors stay in and around Iceland’s Ring Road.
 But by doing that, you’re missing out on some truly unique and magical Iceland sights and experiences.
 One of the must-visit spots when camping in Iceland during the summer is the Westfjords.
-Just keep in mind that you will need a 4x4 vehicle when taking on those Westfjords routes.
-Some other places to visit include Dettifoss, Snæfellsnes Peninsula and Landmannalaugar.
+Just keep in mind that you will have to rent a 4x4 vehicle in Iceland to be legally allowed to take on those Westfjords routes.
+Some other places to visit include Dettifoss, Snæfellsnes Peninsula, and Landmannalaugar.

 4. Give Yourself Enough Time

 Many visitors make the mistake of allocating too little time for their Iceland adventure.
 Yes, you can do the Golden Circle in just one day, but you’ll have too little time for all the sights and attractions you can visit on the way.
 You also definitely, don’t want to rush your Icelandic experience.